raun1/ISBI-2020-LITS_Hybrid_Comp_Net/README.md

 ## 3D Network to segment small tumors

-### This network is a 3d version of the same comp net working on small 3D patches and exact details of the architecture is mentioned in section 2.3 in https://arxiv.org/pdf/1909.04797.pdf.
+### This network is a 3d version working on small 3D patches and exact details of the architecture is mentioned in section 2.3 in https://arxiv.org/pdf/1909.04797.pdf.
 The Tumor detection Networks has to be compiled and trained twice.

 * Train the network using the Adam optimizer with a learning rate of 5e-5, and having an early stopping scheme with the tolerance being set to 5; then we train the networks with a learning rate of 1e-6 using an early stopping with a tolerance of 10 trials.
 Both steps have 150 maximum number of epochs for training.